 Ordnance Survey 1888

-1888 – The present site was in or close to the “Coventry Park”, roughly where there was a farmhouse and fields known as “Coventry Old Park Farm”.
+1888 – The present site was in or close to the “Coventry Park”, or “Cheylesmore Park” roughly where there was a farmhouse and fields known as “Coventry Old Park Farm”.

-1939 – Built and used as an administration centre and hostel housing war workers during the War.
+1941 – After the Blitz in 1940 we believed it was built and used as an administration centre and hostel housing war workers during the War.

 1942 – Definitely used as a school.